Course - Bachelor's Thesis BIXD - IDG3910

 - new knowledge within a self-chosen part of their subject area comprehensive understanding of methodological work, including the ability to reflect and a systematic / scientific assessment

 - knowledge of planning and performing an independent task, formulating problems and analyzing these based on both theoretical and empirical material and carrying out a task in a methodologically satisfactory manner

-- knowledge of the UN's sustainability goals, as well as how own work can be assessed in light of these goals
+- knowledge of the UN's sustainability goals, as well as how their own work can be assessed in light of these goals

 - identify and evaluate literature relevant to the issue, under supervision